MaPS-GSD/Apollo3-PIH/README.md

 #### E) Tail Piece
 > Image Here 🤖
+>
 A small sheet of LDPE (Same as Drape) is stuck on the back plate and tucked under the baseplate to cover the gap between the baseplate and the back wall to maintain the seal.

+### Assembly
+> Image Here 🤖
+>
+- Step 01: Place Apollo PIH enclosure on a flat surface with the folded baseplate facing upwards.
+- Step 02: Fasten the opposing sides of the baseplate together using two push-in rivets located on the baseplate.
+See detail A for connection detail.
+- Step 03: Fold one side arm toward the interior of the enclosure.
+Fasten to the main portion of the enclosure using (8) push-in rivets.
+- Step 04: Repeat Step 03 for the opposite side arm.
+- Step 05: Place the Apollo PIH upright so that the baseplate is resting on a horizontal surface.
+- Step 06: Attach the plastic drape to the front edge of the Apollo PIH using double-sided tape.
+- Step 07: Fasten the provided straps to one side of the Apollo PIH.
+- Step 08: Adhere clear tape over the external seams of the Apollo PIH (one per side), taking care to completely cover the seam.